echeu/srtm-TIG/README.md

    - Clicking on the "Back to dashboard" button at the top of the page will allow you to see the completed panel.

 You may find that the legend titles are very long.
- * In the grafana edit panel
+ * In the Grafana edit panel
  * On the rhs go to the bottom and "Add field override"
  * Choose "Fields with name" option
  * Choose the label you want to change in the "Fields with name" box